Privacy notice on handling of personal information

 Act on the Protection of Personal Information (Japan)

-Except for cases with appropriate reasons as stipulated by the Act on the Protection of Personal Information and other laws and regulations, we take appropriate action on requests for disclosure, correction, addition and/or suspension of use of personal information by principal persons or their agencies.
-Please contact us at the contact address or via email specified in “10.
+Except for cases with appropriate reasons as stipulated by the Act on the Protection of Personal Information and other laws and regulations, we take appropriate action on requests for disclosure (including record on third-party provisions), correction, addition and/or suspension of use of personal information by principal persons or their agencies.
+If you have any questions, please contact us at the contact address or via email specified in “10.
 Contact”.

 General Data Protection Regulation (EEA)